Telemann Viola Concerto: Transcribed for Cello

 Another problem with this transposition is that we now also need to transpose the accompaniment, and because it is such a large transposition interval we need to choose which notes/passages in the accompaniment need to go down by a fourth and which ones need to go up a fifth.
 In fact, no transposition is larger – or more difficult – than that of a 4th/5th.
 If we were to transpose the solo part by a larger interval – let’s say a 6th – then the accompaniment would only need to move by a third (in the opposite direction).
 The transposition of the solo part by a 7th interval would require only a tone (or semitone) transposition of the accompaniment, and an octave transposition of the solo part obviously requires no accompaniment transposition.

 This is the highest of the three versions offered on this website.
-In this transcription, apart from conserving the original key, the original viola register (octave) has also been conserved.
-But not always.
-The intimate, profound, third movement (slow) may not like being played on the cello in the viola register – it may be just too high – so even in this “original register” version we offer it also in the lower octave version.
-The same lower-octave alternative has been offered for the passage between bars 66-81 of the final movement.
+In this transcription, apart from conserving the original key, the original viola register (octave) has also often been conserved, but not always.
+The intimate, profound, third movement (slow) doesn’t really like being played on the cello in the viola register – it is just too high – so even in this “original register” version we offer it also in the lower octave version.
+The same lower-octave alternative has been offered for bars 66-81 of the final movement.

 In this version, we have made use of the fact that the cello has an extra octave of range beneath the viola, and have used a few low open strings in some dramatic or playful moments of the second, third and final movements (for example, bars 17-19, 52 and 69-70 of movt II) where the violas lowest C’s and G’s are an octave above ours.